rventura/demo-hpc/README.md

 This repository features a simple demo on using High Performance Computing (HPC) techniques for approximating π using Monte Carlo, targeting the Deucalion HPC cluster.

 **NOTE**: this tutorial assumes the HPCvLAB 2025 project account number for ARM nodes.
-To use a different account, edit the `job.sh` file at the `--account` option, as well as in `-A` argument of the `srun` command below.
+To use a different account, edit the `job.sh` file at the `--account` option, as well as the `-A` argument of the `srun` command below.

 ## Requirements